 Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

-Are you fed up of times when your RCD keeps tripping for no apparent reason and shutting the electricity off in your house?
+Are you fed up with the constant tripping of your RCD and having it turn off the electricity in your home for no apparent reason?
 Perhaps the problem is that it keeps tripping even after you replace it.
-Why does this happen and what should you do about it?
+This is why it happens and what can you do?

-A RCD typically goes on the supply end of equipment it protects.
-It is often located inside a fusebox or on a distributionboard.
-An RCD may be built into some equipment.
+An RCD is typically located on the supply of the equipment it protects.
+This can be inside a fusebox, or on a board.
+An RCD might also be included in some equipment.
 There are many different types that can fulfill different requirements.

 RCDs generally work by monitoring the current flow in a lower voltage circuit.
-They can detect a problem with the current flow and shut off power to the entire circuit.
-This prevents electrocution from causing severe injuries.
+They shut down the power supply to the whole system if they find an issue in the current flow.
+This prevents electrocution and severe injuries.

-RCDs that keep tripping are usually caused by faulty appliances.
+RCDs often trip due to faulty appliances.
 Technically speaking, RCDs are intended to protect electrical circuit faults that may result from defective appliances.
-RCDs should trip if they have done their job.
-It will remove the defective electrical circuit from the electricity network, which could cause a fire.
-It is most likely caused by appliances that are poorly maintained or poorly installed.
+RCDs can trip if the electrical circuit is not working properly.
+This could lead to a fire.
+In most cases, it will be due to appliances that have not been properly installed or maintained.

 Electrical Services